Monterey Bay Aquarium Research Institute

 Large-scale climate variability and impacts on biology

-- Global-scale EOF analysis of physical and biological variables (1993-2010) that showed synchronous variations in the first mode associated with ENSO (Messié & Chavez 2012), and in the second mode associated with ENSO Modoki and the NPGO (Messié & Chavez 2013).
+- Global-scale modes of variability in physical and biological variables (1993-2010), that capture synchronous variations associated with ENSO (first mode, Messié & Chavez 2012), and with ENSO Modoki and the NPGO (second mode, Messié & Chavez 2013).

 - For a review of marine primary production in relation to climate variability and change, see Chavez, Messié & Pennington 2011.